abravodev/epubator/ePUBator/README.txt

 PDF extraction based on iText library <http://itextpdf.com/> released under the AGPL license.

-- ePUBator IS MADE FOR BOOKS, NOT FOR EVERY TYPE OF PDF (DON'T ASK IT TOO MUCH).
+- ePUBator IS THINKED FOR BOOKS (NOT FOR EVERY TYPE OF PDF), BUT IF YOU NEED A BETTER RESULT TRY SOMETHING ELSE LIKE CALIBRE.
 - ePUBator doesn't need internet connection (doesn't send your docs somewhere on the net, doesn't have ads).
-- ePUBator extract text (no text from pictures or from raster PDF).
+- ePUBator extracts text (no text from pictures or from raster PDF).
-- ePUBator try to extract images (only png, jpg and gif) but puts them at the page's end.
+- ePUBator tries to extract images (only png, jpg and gif) but puts them at the page's end.
-- ePUBator try to extract the table of contents if present (or creates a dummy TOC).
+- ePUBator tries to extract the table of contents if present (or creates a dummy TOC).
 - ePUBator doesn't extract the font size and style.
-- ePUBator save the ePUB file in the same folder of PDF file (it uses the PDF filename to generate ePUB filename and the title in the frontpage, so rename the PDF before conversion).
+- ePUBator saves the ePUB file in the same folder of PDF file or in Download folder if PDF folder is not writable or if it is set in Settings.
 - ePUBator works fine only with single column PDF (worse with multi column or tables).
 - ePUBator can fail extraction (5 of 358 books with v0.8.1 on my Atrix).